mathewsrc/Operationalizing-an-AWS-ML-Project/README.md

 ![autoscalingcreated](https://user-images.githubusercontent.com/94936606/222857530-9cde4099-48aa-403e-a093-8bc7b01a7dbd.PNG)

 ---------

+## Deleting EC2 instances, Lambda Functions, and Endpoints

 To avoid any cost we can delete all services and instances used in this project.
 Bellow you can see how to terminate, delete or stop services and instances in AWS.

+Deleting the notebook instance.
+Notebook instances are located in SageMaker -> Notebooks -> Notebook Instances

 ![stopndeletenotebookinstance](https://user-images.githubusercontent.com/94936606/222857619-da429195-fc35-4b88-be6a-2ebbaea1c268.PNG)

+Deleting EC2 instances.
+EC2 instances are located in EC2 -> Instances

 ![stopnterminateec2](https://user-images.githubusercontent.com/94936606/222857625-a18d30bb-ce74-4e38-a221-4071e7d099f4.PNG)

+Deleting Lambda Functions.
+Lambda Functions are located in Lambda -> Functions

 ![deletelambda](https://user-images.githubusercontent.com/94936606/222857648-bb2bbd3f-261c-4135-bab6-c61b59acebc6.PNG)

+Deleting Endpoints.
+Endpoints are located in SageMaker -> Endpoints

 ![deletingendpoint](https://user-images.githubusercontent.com/94936606/222857661-274b5459-b851-4c6d-acd2-ca62e838fe41.PNG)